seebell/shaREcipe/README.md

 ## Usage

-Easy to use; just sign up/ login for your account; search the recipes with the variety of filters and post your own recipes easily!
+Easy to use; just sign up/ login for your account; search the recipes with the variety of filters, post your own recipes easily and make comments on recipes!
+Delete your posted recipes and comments if you don't want them any more.

 ### User story